 What gifts do we bring?

-Do we bring Jesus the gift of our adoration that the Magi did?
+Do we bring Jesus the gift of our adoration as the Magi did?
 The gift of our hearts?

 These learned and influential people got down on their knees before this little child.